StrikingLoo/strikingloo.github.io/wiki/navigation-guide.md

 - **[Natural Image Manipulation with Fisher Score](/wiki/natural-image-manipulation-fisher-score)**: A somewhat dated way of interpolating between images semantically, with an arbitrary generator.
 - **[BERT Interpretability, Frankle and Carbin 2019](/wiki/bert-interpretability)**.
 - **[TransGAN](/wiki/transGAN)**: A GAN purely based on transformers, trained using an adversarial objective.
+- **[Chinchilla: Training Compute-Optimal Large Language Models](/wiki/chinchilla)**: About Chincilla, scaling laws and their implications.
 - **[ViT: Transformers for Image Recognition](/wiki/visual-transformer)**: A pure transformer is used for image recognition tasks without any sort of convolutional layers and reaches state-of-the-art performance on multiple image recognition benchmarks.
 - **[Vision Transformers See Like Convolutional Neural Networks](/wiki/visual-transformer)** where activation distribution over different layers is observed and compared with ResNet and other CNNs.
 Correlations are measured, finding similar semantic extraction in the first layers of a CNN and ViT, and higher-order features that also shared a big mutual information in later layers, although ViT ultimately outperformed ResNet.
 - **[Evolution through Large Models](/wiki/evolution-through-large-models)**: A new approach where a LLM is trained on synthetic data generated through an evolutionary process (MAP-Elites), to produce programs that solve an out-of-distribution task -Sodaracing-.
 Reinforcement Learning is then used to create a generator of programs conditioned on terrains (so each problem gets a custom solution).